sharax/crowds/data/tasks/book_releaseyear/README.txt

 	A random sample of 20 books was chosen from the corpus.

 	ANSWERS
-	For each task, four random samples of 20 different years from the corpus was chosen.
+	For each task, a numeric answer representing the guessed date is expected.